 - Debugging and RSE aspects of the machine learning

-The course is provided by DiRAC in collaboration with STFC’s Scientific Machine Learning Research Group (SciML) in the Scientific Computing Department.
-As such, the SciML team and the DiRAC RSE team will be available to guide you through the contents and hands-on sessions.
+The course was provided by DiRAC in collaboration with STFC’s Scientific Machine Learning Research Group (SciML) in the Scientific Computing Department.

 An Outline Timetable can be found here